Repairing Flood Damaged Property

 Glass and Windows

 Sash windows may distort following a flood.
 Care should be taken not to force sash windows and cause further damage.
-As they dry out swelling of the wood will reduce and they may return to full function.
-If the window needs to be open to aid drying remove beading and take out the opening sash, do not plane down the sash down until the wood is totally dry and the fit has been tested.
-Temporary beading can be screwed into position to provide security when the building is unoccupied.
-Clean all windows.
-Clean window locks and hinges and oil them to prevent corrosion.
+As they dry out, swelling of the wood will reduce and they may return to full function.
+If the window needs to be open to aid drying remove beading and take out the opening sash, do not plane the sash down until the wood is totally dry and the fit has been tested.

 Insulation

 Remove any insulation that has become wet as it will retain water and slow the drying out process.
-It may need to be replaced as it tends to reduce in thickness and effectiveness. cavity wall insulation may have become damaged by flooding.
-If you think that this is the case, seek expert advice - you may have to have the insulation replaced by specialist contractors.
+It may need to be replaced as it tends to reduce in thickness and effectiveness.

 Wear protective equipment (e.g. clothing, gloves, goggles and a face mask) when removing fibreglass insulation as it is an irritant.